Emergency Funding

 Emergency Funds

-Emergency funds offer one-time financial help to students experiencing an immediate or emergent financial hardship that will hinder their ability to persist in education at Seattle Central.
+Emergency funds offer one-time financial help to currently registered students experiencing an immediate or emergent financial hardship that will hinder their ability to persist in education at Seattle Central.

 An immediate or emergent financial need is defined by a life event, unexpected financial burden or necessary expense that provides short-term financial instability.
 Some examples are: